aiven/aiven-docs/docs/tutorials/anomaly-detection.md

 The [PostgreSQL](/docs/products/postgresql) database is where you\'ll store the threshold data for each IoT device.
-These thresholds represent the alerting range of each IoT device, e.g. a device might trigger an alert when the usage is over `90%`, for other devices, the threshold should be `60%`.
+These thresholds represent the alerting range of each IoT device, for example, a device might trigger an alert when the usage is over `90%`, for other devices, the threshold should be `60%`.